BadgerRob/Staging/Coolship_firle_microflora_workshop.md

 | `-t`                        |number of threads                                                       |
 | `--meta`                    |metagenome assembly rules                                               |

+Note: The assembly can now be polished with one of the formentioned programs.

 ### Observations

 How does the fly assembly differ from the minimap2/miniasm assembly?